Climate change in Jordan: Agriculture

 Jordan's agricultural sector is particularly threatened by climate change and its impacts since it is the largest water user in Jordan.
 Climate change does not change the challenges in Jordan, which are mainly related to water scarcity.
 Instead, it is another factor contributing to aggravate the existing shortage, adding to the rapid population growth.

 Mitigation and adaptation

 Possible adaptation activities

 Adaptation measures in Jordan include a wide range of activities targeting water scarcity.
 Since water is already scarce in the Hashemite Kingdom, and not only threatened by climate change, all these activities can be categorized as no-regret measures, which make also sense even in the complete absence of the projected climate change.
 Activities which are directly targeting climate change are mostly limited to research activities.

 No-Regret Measures

-All activities which contribute to minimize the gap between water availability and demand can be categorized as no-regret activities.
-This includes activities concerning water quality, if it is threatened through decreasing water availability.
-Even though Jordan's Water Strategy does not explicitly address climate change, it suggests numerous activities which also contribute to adapt Jordan's water sector to climate change.
-The following list includes possible activities:
+Activities that reduce the gap between water availability and demand are commonly regarded as "no-regret" adaptation measures because they provide benefits regardless of the magnitude of future climate change.
+Such measures include improving water-use efficiency, protecting water quality, expanding wastewater reuse, and increasing the resilience of water infrastructure.
+Although Jordan's water policies were not originally developed specifically as climate adaptation strategies, many of their objectives are consistent with recommended approaches for adapting the country's water sector to climate change.